deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 3 presents the accuracy of long-tail classification on the iNaturalist2018 dataset using different methods and curriculum strategies.
+> Table 3 presents the accuracy of long-tail classification on the iNaturalist2018 dataset using ResNet-10 as the base model, comparing different curriculum learning strategies.

 {{< table-caption >}}